Brambles Chine

 Brambles Chine is a chine in Colwell Bay, Isle of Wight, England notable for its geology.
 After years of erosion, a path down to the beach near Brambles Chine was destroyed, but rebuilt in 2023.

+The chine is accessible from the coastal path.
+A slipway is where the chine bed used to be.

 Name

-Named from a place called Brambles on Andrew's Map of 1769, and perhaps associated with Bramblehill (1608), the origin of the name is from Lazarius Bramble, a master mariner from Yarmouth that owned the chine in 1648.
+Named from a place called Brambles on Andrew's Map of 1769, and perhaps associated with Bramblehill (1608), the origin of the name is from Lazarus Bramble, a master mariner from Yarmouth that owned the chine in 1648.
 The word chine is from Old English cinu (fissure, ravine).

 There is a self-catering holiday village and a park near the chine with the same name.

 Location

 It is located in Colwell Bay, near the villages of Freshwater and Totland.
 There is a small, unnamed copse of trees surrounding the chine.
 In the bay, there are two other chines: Linstone Chine to the north, and Colwell Chine to the south.

-To the north, there is Fort Albert, to the north east, there is Linstone Chine Holiday Village, to the east, there is Brambles Farm, to the south east, there is Colwell, to the south, there is Colwell, to the south west, there is How Ledge and Colwell Chine, to the west, there is Colwell Bay, to the north west, there is Colwell Bay.

 The geology consists of the sands and clays of the Headon Hill Formation.
 It was one of the areas investigated in the 17th Century by Robert Hooke.